MicroMcSkittles/Pie-Script/docs/Design/Tokenizer.md

 ![Tokenizer Diagram](../MarkDownAssets/TokenizerDiagram.png)

 The tokenizer takes in source code and creates a list of tokens.
 A example is shown above.
+These tokens then get passed into the [Parser](https://en.wikipedia.org/wiki/Lexical_analysis)

 ## Tokens
 Tokens represent the source code in a way the [parser](./Parser.md) can understand.
 Tokens also store a index into the source code at where they start and end.